SamiUddin-tech/LiDAR-AND-CAMERA-FUSION/README.md

 2. 4 X [FLIR Point Cameras](https://www.flir.eu/products/flea3-usb3/)
 3. LiDAR and cameras use different systems to see and aren't in the same spot: it means that we're seeing an obstacle from 2 different positions with two different frames.
 We'll therefore need to convert the point seen by the LiDAR to the camera space, and then to the image space!

-**The Formula:**: Here is the formula to convert a point X in 3D into a point Y in 2D.
+**Projection Formula:** Here is the formula to convert a point X in 3D into a point Y in 2D.

 ![image](https://github.com/SamiUddin-tech/LiDAR_Camera_Fusion/assets/81253183/d48ba8f8-98b9-4651-b1ce-9b6b1a2c9bea)